-- a. to ensure that the candidate and all members of the supervision team understand the roles and responsibilities of each member of the team; - to ensure that the candidate is fully aware of the requirements of the University and the faculty, in terms of registration, enrolment, progression examinations, annual progress review, access to resources, IPR, research integrity, governance and ethical approval, health and safety and dignity at work; - c. in the course of routine supervision and irrespective of annual progress and review processes, to ensure that the candidate is made aware in a timely fashion of any concerns with the progress being made, or about poor research practice, poor scholarship, or any other aspect of the project.
-The Chair of the faculty research degrees committee should also be made aware where these concerns become serious.
-(Procedures at K10.2 and/or K17 may apply where appropriate).
+- a. ensuring that the candidate and all members of the supervision team understand the roles and responsibilities of each member of the team; - b. ensuring that the candidate is fully aware of the requirements of the University and the faculty in terms of registration, enrolment, progression examinations, annual progress review, access to resources, IPR, research integrity, good governance and research conduct, ethical approval, health and safety and dignity at work: - c. ensuring, in the course of routine supervision and irrespective of annual progress and review processes, that the candidate is made aware in a timely fashion of any concerns with the progress being made, or about poor research practice, potential research misconduct, poor scholarship or any other aspect of the project.
+The Chair of the Faculty Research Degrees Committee should also be made aware where these concerns become serious.
+(Procedures at K10.2 and / or K17 may apply where appropriate).